salihdhaifullah/salihdhaifullah/README.md

 ### Hi there 👋

 I am a 19-year-old programmer based in Libya, who is passionate about web development.
-I am looking for a job where I can apply my skills and learn new technologies.
+I am currently enrolled in university, I am looking for a job where I can apply my skills and learn new technologies.
 I have experience with React, ASP.NET Core, and Next.js, and I enjoy sharing my knowledge with others.
 Programming is not just a hobby for me, it is a way of expressing my creativity and solving problems.

 ### catch me in linkedin [here](https://www.linkedin.com/in/salih-hasan-370547236/)
 <h3>send me an email<a href="mailto:salihdhaifullah@gmail.com?subject=Contact me"> here </a></h3>